Interpreting the Hubble tension with a cascade decaying dark matter sector: Introduction

 \section{Introduction}

-Hubble parameter $H$ is a basic cosmological observable characterizing the expansion speed of Universe.
-Assuming $\Lambda$CDM, there exists a $\sim 5.8\sigma$ tension\footnote{The tension level depends on an explicit criterion adopted.
-In this work, we follow the DAMP criterion \cite{Raveri:2018wln} except mentioned otherwise.} between an indirect measurement from the Planck 2018 data \cite{Planck:2018vyg} about Cosmic Microwave Background (CMB) reporting a value of $H_{0}=67.36 \pm 0.54$ km s$^{-1}$ Mpc$^{-1}$ at the 68$\%$ confidence level (CL), and a direct measurement from the local experiment SH0ES \cite{Riess:2019cxk,Riess:2020fzl,Riess:2021jrx,Murakami:2023xuy} giving $H_{0}=73.01\pm 0.92$ km s$^{-1}$Mpc$^{-1}$.
-Since both measurements are in high precision, it is unlikely to remove this tension in terms of systematical uncertainties.
-As a result, this so-called Hubble tension is a robust signal of new physics beyond the $\Lambda$CDM cosmology.
+The Hubble parameter $H$ is a fundamental cosmological observable characterizing the expansion speed of the Universe.
+Within the framework of $\Lambda$CDM, there exists a $\sim 5.8\sigma$ tension between an indirect measurement from the Planck 2018 data \cite{Planck:2018vyg} of Cosmic Microwave Background (CMB) reporting a value of $H_{0}=67.36 \pm 0.54$ km s$^{-1}$ Mpc$^{-1}$ at the 68$\%$ confidence level (CL), and a direct measurement from the local experiment SH0ES \cite{Riess:2019cxk,Riess:2020fzl,Riess:2021jrx,Murakami:2023xuy} giving $H_{0}=73.01\pm 0.92$ km s$^{-1}$Mpc$^{-1}$.
+Given that both measurements are highly precise, it is unlikely to attribute this discrepancy to systematical uncertainties.
+Consequently, the so-called Hubble tension is widely regarded as an indication of new physics beyond the $\Lambda$CDM cosmology.

 Looking for a clue to reduce the Hubble tension, one has to keep in mind the following angle precisely measured by Planck,